inex/ixp-manager-docs-md/docs/usage/authentication.md

 If a user needs to have their 2fa removed (indefinitely or so they can reconfigure it), superadmins can do this via the standard user listing (the *Users* option in the left hand menu).

-Identity the user you wish to remove 2fa from, dropdown the additional actions menu on the far right of the table row and select *Remove 2FA*.
+Identify the user you wish to remove 2fa from, dropdown the additional actions menu on the far right of the table row and select *Remove 2FA*.

 Once you confirm this action, that user's 2fa configuration will be deleted.
-The next time they log in, they will either be granted access without 2fe or forced to reconfigure 2fa if you have enforced 2fa for the user's category.
+The next time they log in, they will either be granted access without 2fa or forced to reconfigure 2fa if you have enforced 2fa for the user's category.